rmcgibbo/msmaccelerator2/README.md

   compute footprint.
 If need-be, the actual selection of the starting structure (e.g. from the multinomial or whatever adaptive sampling strategy is being used) could be done within the "simulator" object.
+- All of the messages sent over the sockets will be JSON-encoded, following (basically), the structure set out by the IPython project for communication between the kernel and the frontends.
+Eventually, I want to log all of these messages to a database like mongodb that plays nice with JSON.
+The exact format of the messages is described in `msmaccelerator/message.py`.
+For some background, you can also ready the IPython messaging spec [here](http://ipython.org/ipython-doc/dev/development/messaging.html)

 Execution structure